 If you have a cutting machine, you’ll want to choose and print the design of your choice on vinyl.
 The Silhouette store has some very beautiful ski mountain designs.
 You can customize them with the word and city names of your choice.

-Another option is to join groups on Facebook like Cricut for Dummies or Silhouette Design Inspiration.
-You can ask if another member will cut something for you.
-Sometimes people will charge you but sometimes they won’t.
+Sometimes people will charge you, but sometimes they won’t.
 There are a lot of nice people out there as I’ve discovered!

 After you have the vinyl decal in your hands, use the painters tape trick to place the vinyl on the wood.
 All you’ll do is place a piece of painter’s tape over the tops of your letters and use it to pick up the stickers so that they remain in the correct place as you place them down.

-If you plan to make a few rustic signs or more, I recommend investing in some vinyl transfer tape to do this.
+If you plan to make a few DIY wood signs or more, I recommend investing in some vinyl transfer tape to do this.
 The transfer tape makes it really easy to pick up designs and transfer them to a surface; and there are lines that make your placement more exact.

 Once you’ve transferred the vinyl, your wooden sign is complete!
 Maybe . . .